 What are the uses of a balance sheet?

-A balance sheet is used to measure some of the company’s key ratios, including the , the and the current ratio at set periods, such as in yearly, quarterly or monthly reports.
+A balance sheet is used to measure some of the company’s key ratios, including the debt-to-equity ratio, the debt-to-asset ratio and the current ratio at set periods, such as in yearly, quarterly or monthly reports.
 Other ratios will calculate information from the income statement and the statement of cash flows that refer back to the balance sheet.